Table of Contents

 - Make a video telling others about the impact Enlightium has had for your family

-- Parents - click here and earn up to $100 (first ten submissions for this campaign are guaranteed to receive a $50 gift card)
+- Parents - click here and earn up to $100 (first ten submissions for this campaign are guaranteed to receive a $50 credit in tuition)

 - Students - click here and earn up to $50 (first 20 submissions for this campaign are guaranteed to receive a $25 gift card)

 - PSAT 8/9.
-Enlightium highly recommends that Freshman take the PSAT 8/9.
-It provides students a head start in the skills and knowledge that will be tested on the PSAT/NMSQT and SAT.
-It measures what students have already learned and shows where they are on track for college, while providing a direct connection to Khan Academy for practice and improvement.
+Enlightium highly recommends that freshman take the PSAT 8/9.
+It provides students with a head start in the skills and knowledge that will be tested on the PSAT/NMSQT and SAT.
+It measures what students have already learned and shows if they are on track for college, while providing a direct connection to Khan Academy for practice and improvement.
 That means students will have more time to practice and improve prior to taking the SAT.

 - There are two windows of opportunity for Freshman to take the PSAT 8/9:

 - September 23, 2019 - March 27, 2020

 - April 14 - 20, 2020

 - If your student is a Freshman and is interested in getting a head start on the SAT please contact your local school district and get registered.